doesburg11/MOMARL/README.md

 - **Balanced Behavior:** Ideally, the agent finds a balance where it survives long enough to reproduce multiple times, ensuring both its survival and the continuation of its species.

 # The Implementation of the Project
-Part of the project is resource gathering, as this is a crucial part of the **survival** objective.
+Starting point for this project is [resource gathering](https://github.com/doesburg11/SurvivalReproduction/blob/main/MO_Gymnasium/resource_gathering/mpmoq_policy.py), as this is a crucial part of the **survival** objective.
 Initially, this is a modification of a [morl-baselines](https://github.com/LucasAlegre/morl-baselines) example.
+This is intially a multi-objective *single* agent environment.
+It is the intention to extend this to a multi-agent environment in the future.

 </br>
 <p align="center">